 Description PIP Rank

 Struck by a door

 Struck by objects

 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, the type (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss =, Highest medical cost =, Highest count of claims = are noted with these symbols, when available.
+The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss = $\Box$ , Highest medical contribution of claims = $\Delta$ are noted with these symbols, when available.